Are you one of those weirdos who want to visit India? Welcome my friend!

 Food to try once in Rajasthan

-Besides tikka masala and chai that you know there is more to explore while in Rajasthan.
-As everywhere around the world so in Rajasthan geographical and climatic conditions formed the nature of their cooking style and shaped the cuisine.
+Rajasthan’s geographical and climatic conditions formed the nature of their cooking style and shaped the cuisine.
 Here you will find a lot of dishes made with dried lentils, beans and legumes such as jowar, bajra and gram flour.
-Also dairy products and ghee (clarified butter) are generously used to prepare mouthwatering dishes.
-A lot of places in Rajasthan along with vegetarian food serves non-vegetarian dishes which are also life changing (at least I heard that).
+Also, dairy products and ghee (clarified butter) are generously used to prepare mouthwatering dishes.

-Is there any special foods to try?
-I think there was just one time that I didn’t like the food in India, everything is literally so good so try everything and find your faves.
-But if you are looking for something really Rajasthani you should try their national dish Dal Bati Churma (round and crispy whole wheat flour dumplings served with dal made of different lentils and variety of spices), Pyaaz or Mawa Kachori (fried puff pastries stuffed with potatoes onions and spices or dried fruits), Mirchi Bada (a snack filled with spicy potato and cauliflower mixture), Mohan Thaal (royal dessert prepared from Besan and dry fruits).
+Are there any special foods to try?
+All of it!
+I think there was just one meal that I didn’t like when travelling in India, everything is literally so good!
+If you are looking for something really Rajasthani you should try their national dish Dal Bati Churma (round and crispy whole wheat flour dumplings served with dal made of different lentils and a variety of spices), Pyaaz or Mawa Kachori (fried puff pastries stuffed with potatoes onions and spices or dried fruits), Mirchi Bada (a snack filled with spicy potato and cauliflower mixture), Mohan Thaal (royal dessert prepared from Besan and dry fruits).

 Where to stay?